dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 You can also use `--stdin` instead of providing a file to format a full Dafny file from the standard input.

-In any case, each version of `dafny format` returns a non-zero return code if at least one file is not the same as its formatted version through `dafny format`.
+Each version of `dafny format` returns a non-zero return code if there are any command-line or parsing errors or if --check is stipulated and at least one file is not the same as its formatted version.
+`dafny format` does not necessarily report name or type resolution errors and does not attempt verification.

 #### 25.5.1.10. `dafny test` {#sec-dafny-test}